 In 2012, Francis moved to Birmingham to lead a research group investigating the immunosuppressive microenvironment created by paediatric malignancies.

 Clinically, Francis is an honorary Paediatric Oncology Consultant at the Birmingham Children’s Hospital.
 He continues to work on the development of early phase clinical trials for paediatric cancers, and is a member of the Innovative Therapies for Children with Cancer (ITCC) European Clinical Trials Committee.
 He is involved in teaching within the hospital and University and has established an International Clinical Fellowship program within the clinical department.

 Francis supervises in pre- and post- doctoral research students who are interested in the immunology of paediatric and adult cancers or investigating the activity of novel targeted therapies.
 The group contains a number of technical, undergraduate, doctoral, and post-doctoral staff.
 The group welcomes applications from prospective doctoral or post-doctoral candidates who wish to apply for Fellowship/ Grant programs to join the team.

 Neuroblastoma is the most common extra-cranial solid malignancy of childhood.
 Although the prognosis for low stage neuroblastoma has improved, patients with Stage IV neuroblastoma have an extremely poor survival despite treatment with high chemotherapy, radiotherapy, surgery and immunotherapy.

 Myeloid-derived suppressor cells (MDSCs) are a population of immature myeloid cells found in increased numbers in adults with solid tumours and they inactivate a patient’s anti-tumour immune response.
 The project aims to understand the role of MDSCs in the immunobiology of neuroblastoma and target their activity, to restore anti-cancer immunity.
-The project is being carried out in collaboration with Dr John Anderson at Great Ormond Street Hospital, Professor Louis Chesler at the Institute for Cancer Research, and Dr Kate Wheeler at the Children’s Hospital, Oxford.
+The project is being carried out in collaboration with Professor John Anderson at Great Ormond Street Hospital, Professor Louis Chesler at the Institute for Cancer Research, and Dr Kate Wheeler at the Children’s Hospital, Oxford.

 Acute Myeloid Leukaemia

 Acute Myeloid Leukaemia (AML) is the most frequent leukaemia in adults and the second most common leukaemia of childhood.
 Despite intensification of chemotherapy treatment, a significant number of patients will relapse and succumb to their disease.
 The mechanisms in which AML blasts create an immunosuppressive niche and halt normal haematopoiesis are currently under study in the Mussai group.
 Development of prognostic biomarkers and identification of therapies to overcome the immunosuppressive microenvironment in AML are the subject of ongoing research.
-The study is being carried out in collaboration with Dr Pam Kearns and Dr Vicki Weston.
+The study is being carried out in collaboration with Dr Pam Kearns.

-Fitzgerald DJ, Moskatel E, Ben-Josef G, Traini R, Tendler T, Sharma A, Antignani A, Mussai F, Wayne A, Kreitman RJ, Pastan I. (2011), Enhancing immunotoxin cell-killing activity via combination therapy with ABT-737.
-Leukemia & Lymphoma, 52: 79-81
+- Fitzgerald DJ, Moskatel E, Ben-Josef G, Traini R, Tendler T, Sharma A, Antignani A, Mussai F, Wayne A, Kreitman RJ, Pastan I. (2011), Enhancing immunotoxin cell-killing activity via combination therapy with ABT-737.
+Leukemia and Lymphoma, 52: 79-81